 Our bodies may only need selenium in small amounts, but getting too much or too little can still be harmful.

-We’ll cover some of the signs and risks of both selenium deficiency and toxicity below.
+We’ll cover some of the signs of selenium deficiency and toxicity below.

 Selenium deficiency

 The amount of selenium found in food sources largely depends on the quality of the soil that the food’s grown in.
-Rainfall, evaporation, and pH levels are all factors that can affect selenium concentration in soil.
+Rainfall, evaporation, and pH levels can all affect selenium concentration in soil.
 For this reason, selenium deficiency is more common in some parts of the world than others.

 In the UK, selenium deficiency has historically been quite rare.
 However, due to extreme weather conditions caused by climate change, soil in Europe has lost a lot of its selenium content.
 As a result of this, research suggests that selenium consumption in the UK has dropped over the past 50 years, with people consuming an average of 30μg to 40μg per day – well below the recommended amount.

 There are also certain factors that can make it more difficult for the body to absorb selenium.
-People affected include those who smoke, drink a lot of alcohol, have intestinal diseases such as Crohn’s disease, or are on dialysis, and women who are breastfeeding.
+People affected include those who smoke, drink a lot of alcohol, have intestinal diseases such as Crohn’s disease, are on dialysis, or are breastfeeding.

 Symptoms of selenium deficiency can include fatigue, muscle weakness, joint pain, anxiety, mood swings, a weakened immune system, and impaired sperm production.